lkmcs/telegraf/plugins/inputs/logstash/README.md

 - logstash_plugins
   There are 3 categories, input, filter, output.
 For each will be separate measurement consisting:
       - tags
+        - id (the id of the plugin configured fia logstash)
         - type (input|filter|output)
         - plugin (name of the plugin, eg:beats, stdout)
       - fields